yaroslavyatsyk/SportsPro/README.md

 6. Delete Product Page
 ![image](https://github.com/yaroslavyatsyk/SportsPro/assets/31794068/d95b9ca5-9481-4c72-b9fc-5ab9e4905b73)

-For customers, technicians, incidents, and registrations, pages with CRUD operations are the same.
+For customers, technicians, incidents, registrations, pages, and CRUD operations are the same.

 In future authorization, and authentification features will be added, and further improvements will be done.